calidion/node-i18n-vue/README.md

   options,
 });
 ```
-or if you want the localed to be saved.
+or if you want locales to be saved, your can use `storage` whith `window.localStorage`/`localStorage`:
 ```
 Vue.use(VueI18n, {
   options,